If you work in the energy sector, real estate or construction, you will soon find these concepts in your usual vocabulary: Microgrid and NZEB.

 - NZEB: These initials stand for Nearly Zero Energy Building.

 It is important that you keep up with these trends as the latest regulations set by the European Commission state that Member States’ buildings must increase their energy efficiency, becoming NZEB buildings by 2030.

-Now that you have a general idea, we would like to encourage you to go deeper into the subject with our next WEBINAR on March 31st, where Laura Martinez (R&D Manager) and Alfonso Mateos (Product owner) will explain us:
+Now that you have a general idea, we would like to encourage you to go deeper into the subject in this WEBINAR, where Laura Martinez (R&D Manager) and Alfonso Mateos (Product owner) will explain us:

 What Nearly Zero Energy Buildings (NZEBs) are and how they work,

 What the European Regulations require of NZEBs, with a specific example from countries such as the UK, France, Italy and Spain,

 How to analyse and optimise the energy consumption and generation of your buildings,

 How to manage Microgrids for the NZEBs of the future.

 Take advantage of this opportunity and register for our free webinar here!